FNBUBBLES420-ORG/VisualGuide/README.md

 ---

-## What is VisualGuide?
+## What is VisualGuide™?

-VisualGuide is a **desktop accessibility tool** designed specifically for gamers and users who need visual assistance and enhanced focus during gameplay.
+VisualGuide™ is a **desktop accessibility tool** designed specifically for gamers and users who need visual assistance and enhanced focus during gameplay.
 Developed by FNBubbles420 Org, this application provides:

 - **Real-time visual overlays** that help with aiming, object detection, and focus enhancement
 - **AI-powered object detection** using YOLO and ONNX models for identifying game elements